-Our hope is that pupils are able to be independent in their learning by the end of Key Stage 4 and can follow their own programme of sport, health and recreation in the Associated Sixth Form and beyond.
-Our programme of study for Years 10 and 11 has been devised to recognise the growing maturity of pupils at Key Stage 4.
-The programme is designed to enable pupils to experience greater independence, leadership and ownership in their lessons.
-Pupils will have greater choice and experience varied roles such as coach, referee, and team manager and will have sporting, recreational and health promoting opportunities.
+Our hope is that you will be independent in your learning by the end of Key Stage 4 and can follow your own programme of sport, health and recreation in the Associated Sixth Form and beyond.
+Our programme of study for Years 10 and 11 has been devised to recognise the growing maturity of students at Key Stage 4.
+The programme is designed to enable you to experience greater independence, leadership and ownership in your lessons.
+You will have greater choice and experience varied roles such as coach, referee, and team manager and will have sporting, recreational and health promoting opportunities.

-Students will be able to choose from a variety of sports -
+You will be able to choose from a variety of sports -